 Rare among nations, America pays its overseas debts in money that it alone may lawfully print.
 Naturally, being human, we Americans have printed to excess.
 Not since 1975 has the United States exported more goods and services than it has imported.
 There is no institutional check to square up accounts.
 We buy Chinese merchandise with dollars.
 The Chinese, in turn, invest those dollars in U.S. government securities (the better to suppress the value of the Chinese currency).
 It’s as if the money never left the 50 states.
 In possession of the “reserve currency” franchise—White’s dream fulfilled—America has become the world’s leading debtor nation.
 At Bretton Woods, it was the world’s top creditor.

-I mentioned the Nixon Shock to a bud who works at a hedge fund, and he put me on to WTF Happened in 1971, which takes a darker view.
-I love the idea that this is the moment everything went wrong and reality broke, but I’m not totally convinced.
+Mentioned the Nixon Shock to a bud who works at a hedge fund, and he put me on to WTF Happened in 1971, which takes a darker view.
+Love the idea that this is the moment everything went wrong and reality broke, but I’m not convinced.
 What about the Triffin dilemma?
 Was Nixon changing reality, or acknowledging it?

 Consider how things worked before Bretton Woods.
-Both Conway and Stiel note that FDR would sometimes dictate the dollar price of gold from bed in the morning, once suggesting raising the price by twenty-one cents because that was a lucky number.
-This was hardly more “real.”
+Both Conway and Stiel note that FDR would dictate the dollar price of gold from bed in the morning, once raising the price by twenty-one cents because that was a lucky number.
+This was more “real”?

 Is it possible White sabotaged the US team in the Bretton Woods volleyball game?
-Perhaps to provide a propaganda win for his Soviet masters?
-The Russians got a lot of concessions at Bretton Woods to induce them to sign on to the agreements, but I don’t see in Steil or Conway any strong case that White’s possible connection helped them unduly.
-Conway is more of a skeptic on the spy stuff, suggesting that yes, it looks pretty fishy, but it’s impossible to prove White “betrayed his country.”
+To provide a propaganda win for his Soviet masters?
+The Russians got a lot of concessions at Bretton Woods to induce them to sign on to the agreements.
+But I don’t see in Steil or Conway any case that White’s possible connection helped them.
+Conway is a skeptic on the spy stuff, suggesting that yes, it looks fishy, but it’s impossible to prove White “betrayed his country.”